TrenchBroom/TrenchBroom/Build.md

 Create a subdirectory in TrenchBroom directory called `build`.

-Open a Terminal and change directory to `build`:
+Open a command prompt and change directory to `build`:

 ```bash
 cd <path/to/TrenchBroom>/build